blank-development/aws-whitelist-lambda/single-whitelist-lambda/README.md

 ## Deploy procedure

-1. Install dependencies:

-`yarn`

-2. You need to have all addresses that you want to have on a whitelist.
+1. You need to have all addresses that you want to have on a whitelist.
 Addresses must be in the form of an array.
 We need to enter them into `prepare/whitelistAddresses.js` file.
 If you already deployed contract, we can reuse `prepare/whitelistAddresses.js` from contracts repo, it will be exactly same file here.

 In my example it looks like this:
 ```